neemiasbsilva/MiniGPT4-image-caption-generation/README.md

-# Image captioning using MiniGPT-4 and Vicuna pre-trained model
+# Image captioning generation using MiniGPT-4 and Vicuna pre-trained model

 ## Description